 Collections: Ice Cream Products

-This year Chinese New Year (Feb 12th) lands so close to Valentine's Day, we wanted to combine the two and do a series on Chinese stories and symbols of love!
+Lunar New Year often lands close to Valentine's Day, so we were inspired to combine the two and do a series on Chinese stories and symbols of love!
 We chose four romantic tales in Chinese folklore that also represent four different manifestations of romantic love.